Best Vitamins & Foods for Eye Health: Enhance Your Vision

 6. Omega-3 Fatty Acids

-Omega-3s, particularly DHA, are essential for maintaining retinal health and preventing dry eyes.
-They may also reduce the risk of diabetic retinopathy and improve symptoms of dry eye disease.
+Omega-3 fatty acids, particularly DHA, are essential for maintaining retinal health and preventing dry eyes.
+They may also reduce the risk of diabetic retinopathy and improve symptoms of dry eye disease when combined with other vitamins and foods for eye health.

 Top Sources: Salmon, sardines, flaxseed, and walnuts.